wp-plugins/grand-media/readme.txt

 = Photobox module =
 * Updated Photobox module.
 Added option to set thumbs size, fixed problems with portrait images.

+= 1.4.1 =
+* New: Gmedia iOS application for managing Library with your iPhone
+* Fixed Gmedia Mobile Application admin page.

 = 1.4.0 =
 * New: Gmedia iOS application for managing Library with your iPhone
 * Fixed error getting xml on Modules page